storj/design-docs/20251117-bucket-eventing-phase-2.md

 - Uses a temporary Pub/Sub publisher (not cached)
 - Timeout: 10 seconds
 - If publish fails (network error, auth error, topic doesn't exist), return error to user
+- In production, `metainfo.bucket-eventing-service-account` must be configured with the `bucket-eventing` service account email that customers grant access to their Pub/Sub topics (see Phase 1 "Service Account" section).
+The test event publisher uses GCP service account impersonation to publish to the topic.

 #### Filtering Rules